Centre for Assessment Resarch, Policy and Practice in Education (CARPE) header

 Deputy Director - Dr Darina Scully

-Upon completion of her doctoral studies in 2014, she joined Ireland’s Educational Research Centre (ERC), where she was involved in the implementation of international large-scale assessments (e.g., TIMSS) and the evaluation of the DEIS (Delivering Equality of Opportunity in Schools) programme.
+Upon completion of her doctoral studies in 2014, Darina joined the Educational Research Centre (ERC), where she was involved in the implementation of international large-scale assessments (e.g., TIMSS) and the evaluation of the DEIS (Delivering Equality of Opportunity in Schools) programme.
 In 2016, she took up the inaugural Prometric postdoctoral fellowship in CARPE, specializing in assessment and test development in both the educational and professional testing spheres.
+She moved into an Assistant Professor role in 2020, but has continued her strong associations with CARPE, and was appointed Deputy Director of the centre in 2023.
+Darina's research focuses on assessment practices, policies and innovations at all levels of the education system and more recently, on exploring the potential of generative AI to support assessment and feedback.